Fourth Amendment Rights Under The United States Constitution

 Unreasonable Searches and Seizures

-Basically, what it says – and there's been a bunch of cases that have come out after the Fourth Amendment – it says people are entitled not to be bothered by the police.
-They're entitled not to be unreasonable messed with stops, searched, etc. In other words, the police basically have to have some probable cause.
+Basically, what it says—and there have been a bunch of cases that have come out after the Fourth Amendment—is that people are entitled not to be bothered by the police.
+They're entitled not to be unreasonably messed with stops, searches, etc. In other words, the police basically have to have some probable cause.

-They have to have reasonable suspicion that criminal activity is afoot and that spells itself out where they actually have to see something that amounts to criminal conduct.
+They have to have reasonable suspicion that criminal activity is afoot, and that means they actually have to see something that amounts to criminal conduct.

 They put together a search warrant.
-Maybe they see a guy on the street and the guy sees them and starts running from them.
-He's in a high crime area.
-There's all sorts of ways that criminal activity can appear, but somebody just driving down the street shouldn't be pulled over by the police.
+Maybe they see a guy on the street, and the guy sees them and starts running from them.
+He's in a high-crime area.
+There are all sorts of ways that criminal activity can appear, but somebody just driving down the street shouldn't be pulled over by the police.

 Police Violating Your Legal Rights

-People have a Fourth Amendment right against unreasonable searches and seizure.
-The remedy for that is, if the police violate the Fourth Amendment – they violate people's rights in reference to searching and seizing items – then that evidence must be suppressed.
-I recently had a case downtown Los Angeles in the criminal court building – 210 West Temple.
+People have a Fourth Amendment right against unreasonable searches and seizures.
+The remedy for that is that if the police violate the Fourth Amendment—they violate people's rights regarding searching and seizing items—then that evidence must be suppressed.
+I recently had a case in downtown Los Angeles in the criminal court building—210 West Temple.

-Police pulled my client over in a car, get him out of the car, search the whole car and find narcotics and arrest him.
+Police pulled my client over in a car, got him out of the car, searched the whole car, found narcotics, and arrested him.
 He's looking at two to three years in prison.
-But the problem was, in the middle of the preliminary hearing, I said hey, do you guys have dash cam of that stop because you're claiming my client made an illegal right turn.
+But the problem was, in the middle of the preliminary hearing, I said hey, do you guys have a dash cam of that stop because you're claiming my client made an illegal right turn?

-They said absolutely we do.
-Well, why hasn't it been turned over by the prosecutors?
+They said absolutely, we do.
+Well, why have the prosecutors yet to turn it over?
 So, we stopped the case in the middle of the preliminary hearing.
 The preliminary hearing was continued.
-The information was turned over to me – sure enough, my client did not make an illegal right turn and the police illegally searched his car.
+The information was turned over to me – sure enough, my client did not make an illegal right turn, and the police illegally searched his car.
 They had the whole thing on dash cam and the judge ended up dismissing the case.

 Giving Consent to Search